ConsortiumGARR/idem-tutorials/idem-community/HOWTO-Shibboleth/Identity-Provider/HOW TO MIGRATE A SHIBBOLETH IDP.md

 ## Test

-Once ``attribute-filter.xml`` and ``metadata-providers.xml`` have been migrated, put the production fqdn in `/etc/hosts` pointing to your local ip.
+Once ``attribute-filter.xml`` and ``metadata-providers.xml`` have been migrated, put the production IdP's fqdn in `/etc/hosts` pointing to your local ip.
 This would be `127.0.0.1` if your test IdP is running on localhost.

 Now connect to any of the federation Service Providers to test the new asset.